microsoft/vscode-notebook-testdata/roadmap.md

 A notebook consists of an ordered list of cells.
 Each cell can be markdown content or source code with executed outputs.
 Currently we use `marked.js` to render markdown content and a full size monaco editor for source code.

-Currently there are still two major missing pieces:
+Currently there are still two three missing pieces:

 - MIME Types
   - [ ] LaTeX.
 Users may use them in both Markdown Cell or Outputs.